psychemedia/pentrich-uprising/march_1817.md

 >
 > (As it was, I've heard it tell that the purseman with a pretty penny in funds to pay for food and accommodation along the way got lost himself, and only returned when all the money had been spent!)
 >
-> The soldiers came along on their horses, withe swords and sabers and who knows what, and the marchers — well, a blanket didn't work so well as armour, so it's not hard to guess who came off worst.
+> The soldiers came along on their horses, withe swords and sabers and who knows what, and the marchers — well, a blanket didn't work so well as armour, so it's not hard to work out who came off worst.
 >
 > Some of the marchers were split up and sent this way, others were sent that way, and several hundred found themselves in jail for the night.
 >